 If you have a smaller machine and can’t spare much space, just make sure that your foods don’t overlap, and you won’t experience any flavor mixing.

 Choose the Right Temperature

 The temperature matters a lot when you’re dehydrating.
 You’ll find lows as low as 94 degrees and highs that can reach 145 degrees.
 But, you don’t want to use the highest temperature often because it can cause your food to dry too much and become brittle.

 A good rule of thumb is to keep your temperature in the 104 – 106 range.

 If you’re drying meat, you can set the temperature to 130 – 135, but you’ll want to keep a close eye on the meat at all times.
 It’s a delicate process, and the higher the temperature, the more diligence is needed to ensure that food doesn’t become too dry.

 Check Your Food Often

-There are a lot of factors which can cause the process to over dry or under dry your food.
+There are a lot of factors that can cause the process to over-dry or under dry your food.
 Everything from the moisture content of the food to the humidity in the air will have an impact on the drying process.

 Fruits and veggies can take 2 – 19 hours on average to dry properly.